-I am currently a Hakai Coastal Initiative Postdoctoral Fellow based at the University of Victoria in the School of Environmental Studies.
-I'm thrilled to be working on the 100 islands project with Brian Starzomski, Chris Darimont, and John Reynolds and the fantastic team at the Hakai Institute.
+I am currently a Hakai Coastal Initiative Postdoctoral Fellow based at the University of British Columbia and the O'Connor lab.
+I'm thrilled to be working on the 100 Islands Project with Brian Starzomski (UVic), Chris Darimont (UVic), and John Reynolds (SFU) and the fantastic team at the Hakai Institute.
 I worked on marine subsidies to terrestrial island ecosystems through beach-cast wrack.
 I used synthetic approaches to track the flow of marine derived nutrients in island food webs.

 In 2018, I finished my PhD in the Department of Zoology and Biodiversity Research Centre at the University of British Columbia, working with Chris Harley.
 My thesis addressed the ecological consequences of one of the most serious threats to marine ecosystems: ocean acidification.
 I used a variety of methods (field-based experiments, surveys, meta-analysis) to understand how marine communities respond to ocean acidfication and how responses are shaped by species interactions or food availability.

 I'm interested in: community ecology, global change, invasive species, marine invertebrates, symbioses, synthesis, quantitative methods